elicitmind/my-100DayOfCode-chalenge/log.md

 ###

 **Today's Progress**
-deeper understanding previous way of creating components in REACT, class-based
+-deeper understanding previous way of creating components in REACT, class-based

--state and after effects implementation: this.state componentDidMount() componentDidUpdate() componentWillUnmount()
+-state and after effects implementation:

-current useState & useEffect hook!
+-this.state
+-componentDidMount()
+-componentDidUpdate()
+-componentWillUnmount()

 **Thoughts**
+the reason i learn about class-based is that many past projects are still written using this practice, modern apps prefer hooks

 ###